AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

     ![](images/launch-map-console.png){width="500" align="left"}

-1. Click **Select map** to open a map file containing the topics that you want to edit in the Editor.
+1. Choose **Select map** to open a map file containing the topics that you want to edit in the Editor.
 1. Select the path where your map file is located.
 The selected map file is added to the Map console.
 1. Navigate to the map file and select **Open in editor** from the dropdown.